 - It shows interlocking parts.
-Understanding all of the interdependent parts makes it easier to expand the model for future enhancements.
+Understanding the interdependent parts makes it easier to expand the model for future enhancements.

 - It forms a foundation upon which to build applications or business views.

-- It serves as a starting point for developing the physical model amid physical database design.
+- It is a starting point for developing the physical model amid physical database design.

 - It aids communication between the analyst and the business user and between

-- As a rigorous Technique.
-It imposes discipline on the warehouse development process and leads to the development of stable.
+- As a rigorous Technique, it imposes discipline on the warehouse development process and leads to the development of stability.
 Robust.
-Long term and reliable solutions.
+Long-term and reliable solutions.

-- As a communication tool.
-It allows you to understand what you are building before you build it.
-Moreover, it allows you to see what you made after you built it.
+- As a communication tool, it allows you to understand what you are building before you build it.
+Moreover, it will let you see what you made after creating it.

-- Teradata Financial Services Logical Data Model, also known as the Teradata FS-LDM.
-The Teradata FS-LDM is a third normal form; logical data model defined down to the specific attribute level.
+- Teradata Financial Services Logical Data Model, also known as the Teradata FSLDM.
+The Teradata FSLDM is a third normal form, a logical data model defined down to the specific attribute level.

-- It can be used as a starting point for financial institutions and insurance companies who are interested in a rapid approach for achieving an organized and integrated view of their business data.
+- It can be used as a starting point for financial institutions and insurance companies interested in a rapid approach to achieving an organized and integrated view of their business data.

-This data model is used by any business that sells the products above and services, including banks.
+Any business that sells the above products and services, including banks, uses this data model.
 Insurance Companies, credit card companies, and brokerages.

 - It is a flexible and dynamic model that you can use for the long term.

-- This means that as your business changes (e.g. you change your organizational structure or product offerings) there is minimal impact or no impact on the data model.
+- This means that as your business changes (e.g., you change your organizational structure or product offerings), there is a minimal impact or no impact on the data model.
 You have a solid database design.
 Moreover, it is extendable.

 - It jump-starts the data modeling step in the development life cycle.
-It is a good starting point when developing your logical data model, and provides checkpoints to make sure you have covered the necessary areas in your scope.
+It is a good starting point when developing your logical data model and provides checkpoints to ensure you have covered the necessary areas in your scope.

-- It is the assimilation of Teradata best-practices knowledge.
-Gained from many years of designing logical data models for financial institutions.
+- It is the assimilation of Teradata’s best-practices knowledge.
+It has gained many years of designing logical data models for financial institutions.

 - It has been validated at customer engagements.

 - It saves time.
-By using the experience built in this model much less time is needed.
-Moreover, therefore cost less.
+Using the experience built in this model requires much less time.
+Moreover, therefore costs less.

-- It is cross-functional and integrated—has one customer view across all products and functions.
+- It is cross-functional and integrated, with one customer view across all products and functions.

 - It is a roadmap for future integration and enhancement.
-You can start small but grow into the model knowing that it will integrate in the future.
+You can start small but grow into the model, knowing it will integrate in the future.

-- It is broad in scope, robust.
+- It is broad in scope and robust.
 Flexible.
 Moreover, customer-oriented.
 The model tracks relationships with any party of interest to the financial institutions.
-It supports a customer management vision—an Environment that enables financial institutions to develop comprehensive knowledge about their customers and to optimize the profitability of each relationship.
+It supports a customer management vision—an Environment that enables financial institutions to develop comprehensive knowledge about their customers and optimize the profitability of each relationship.

 - It is a data warehouse data model—ideal for use as a basis for Customer Relationship Management (CRM).

-- It is third normal form.
+- It is the third normal form.
 The design is pure and unconstrained by operational or physical considerations.
-It can be implemented as near third normal form on Teradata.
+It can be implemented as a near-third normal form on Teradata.
 A third normal form model has one fact in one place—in the right place.
 A third normal form model has no redundant data elements.
 (A model with redundant data elements can lead to misinformation.)

-- It is not based on a star schema and hence is not limited to a finite collection of business questions.
-A third normal form model is flexible in answering unanticipated business questions.
-With a star schema design.
+- It is not based on a star schema and is not limited to a finite collection of business questions.
+A third normal form model is flexible in answering unanticipated business questions with a star schema design.
 You are limited as to the type of business questions you can ask.

-- It accommodates changes of currency, as it is the case with the Euro.
+- It accommodates changes in currency, as is the case with the Euro.

-- The FS-LDM is implementation on Teradata consists of following Steps / Phases
+- The FS-LDM implementation on Teradata consists of the following Steps / Phases.

 - Implementation of the Business Rules in the Logical Model